Woronora River: Location and features

-Comment from an ex resident: "The Needles" were considered the "head of navigation" where there was relatively deep water with pointed vertical rocks, mostly just below the surface, hence the name.
-There was a causeway there which was part of "The Old Illawarra Rd".
-This area is below the Heathcote Rd bridge by about 3/4 km.
-Just above this road bridge was "Woronora Wier" which was demolished in the mid 1900s for safety reasons.
+"The Needles" is considered the "head of navigation" where there is relatively deep water with pointed vertical rocks, mostly just below the surface, hence the name.
+Until 2008, there was a vehicle causeway there at an area called the Pass of Sabugal, so named by Major Mitchell who surveyed the route in 1843 for what would become part of Old Illawarra Road.
+The causeway was modified in 2008 to allow the passage of fish and so is now unsuitable for vehicular traffic but still suitable for pedestrians or cyclists.
+The Needles area is downstream of Heathcote Rd bridge by about 3.4 km.
+Just above the Heathcote Rd bridge was "Woronora Wier" which was demolished pre-1994 and the roadside parking area removed for safety reasons.

 Etymology

 In the Australian Aboriginal Dharug language the river draws its name, meaning "black rocks".
 'Woronora' is an Aboriginal place name.
 Records show the spelling of the name has varied since it first appeared in the 19th century, the earliest being Wooloonora (Dixon, 1827, quoted in Walker 1974:66, followed by Wolonora (Dixon, 1837, and Woronora Mitchell, 1835).
 The name was first applied to the Woronora River, a tributary of the Georges River, before being given to an electoral district, a local road east of the river, and finally the suburb itself.